balonc/mbp/README.md

       -V            Print version and exit
       -v            Verbose mode.
 Causes mbpoll to print debugging messages about its progress.
 This is helpful in debugging connection...

----
-> Copyright © 2015-2019 Pascal JEAN, All rights reserved.

-> mbpoll is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-> mbpoll is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-> You should have received a copy of the GNU General Public License along with mbpoll.
-If not, see <http://www.gnu.org/licenses/>.